 As the creator of the Dog Decoder app, which helps people learn how to read dogs’ body language, I have an up-close view of many of the people, organizations and other players in the pet industry.
-For the purpose of this blog, I’m offering my opinion about the dog industry.
-Sadly, it’s an industry about which I have increasing cause for concern.
+For the purpose of this blog, I’m offering my opinion about the dog industry, trainers, dog walkers, dog day care, dog sitters, veterinarians, groomers, etc. Sadly, it’s an industry about which I have increasing cause for concern.

-The palpable division between the dog trainer camps, (positive reward training and aversive training methods), along side an often strained or non-existent relationship between veterinarians and dog trainers, is alive and strong.
+The palpable division between the dog trainer camps, (positive reward training and aversive training methods and positive reward trainers even going after each other), along side an often strained or non-existent relationship between veterinarians and dog trainers, is alive and strong.
 These relationships can be an extraordinary opportunity to team up in the effort of helping dogs to thrive, yet, it’s often fraught with ego and aversion.
 In the end, it’s the dogs who suffer.

-In addition to this insidious division, driven by some malevolent leaders are the many organizations, today, offering certificate courses and programs.
+In addition, to this insidious division, driven by some malevolent leaders are the many organizations, today, offering certificate courses and programs.
 It can become quite confusing to know which organization to trust.
 After all, they are not credentialed through state or federal agency, so how does one go about making an informed decision as to where to get the best possible education to suit their needs?
+Unfortunately, many just jump on some bandwagon with little to no research and critical thinking to help make this decision.
+Hence, giving way to mob mentality.

 I can’t talk about competition, stigma, credentials, initials, labels, groups, organizations, etc. without talking about Imposter Syndrome.
 I recently read a wonderful article by Andrew Hale; a graduate of The International School of Canine Psychology and Behavior about Imposter Syndrome and it’s worth the read.
 It brings to mind again the incredible power that our leaders in this community have and the responsibility this position holds to create a community of unity rather than disunity.